Leave Your Home Country. Costa Rica is Better.

-It’s no surprised Costa Rica is ranked #1 on the Happiness Index and is said to have a higher wellbeing for its citizens than many rich countries like the US & UK.
+It’s no surprise that Costa Rica is ranked #1 on the Happiness Index and is said to have a higher wellbeing for its citizens than many rich countries like the US & UK.
 People all over the world could really learn something from the Pura Vida way of life.

 Another interesting aspect is Costa Rica's stance on GMO’s.
 The agricultural standards here are much stricter on GMO agricultural products.
 A few years ago, anti-GMO activist fought a campaign that was brought on by Monsanto to build several GMO farms in the country.
-Today, about 2/3rd of Costa Rica has banned GMO crops.
-This means much of the foods eaten in Costa Rica are non-GMO and coming from local and small farms.
+Today, about 2/3rds of the country have banned GMO crops.
+This means a lot of the food eaten in Costa Rica is non-GMO and coming from small, local farms.

 Some of the best pineapples I have ever eaten were in Guapiles, about 70 km (about 40 miles) northeast of the capital, San Jose.
 The pineapples there are grown on family-owned farms not too far from volcanoes.
 The volcanoes in the area erupt from time to time and infuse the soil with nutrients that make for incredibly healthy and vibrant crops.
 Pineapples are just one example of some of the amazing foods that Costa Rica can produce.